e76971072/ehr-deeplearning-concept-based-model/README.md

 1. Loading and preprocessing MIMIC-III data (Labs, Vitals, etc.) 📊.
 2. Creating hourly time series sequences ⏳.
 3. Defining AKI labels based on criteria like KDIGO 🏷️.
-4. Building and training an RNN (e.g., GRU, LSTM) model using PyTorch 🧠.
+4. Building and training an RNN model using PyTorch 🧠.
 5. Evaluating the model using relevant metrics (AUROC, AUPRC) 📈.
 6. (Optional) Implementing and applying TCAV for model explainability as described in the paper 🤔.